This is Human Rights and Multiculturalism

 The program pursues an interdisciplinary approach to Human Rights and Multiculturalism, mainly building on the humanities and social science.
 It builds on expertise within the disciplines of religious studies, political science, philosophy, international law, education and social anthropology.

 Where can I work?

-Students with a Master's degree in Human Rights and Multiculturalism will be able to work in public services and administration, education, media, humanitarian organizations, private corporations and as consultants.
+Students with a Master's degree in Human Rights and Multiculturalism will be able to work in public services and administration, education, media, humanitarian organisations, private corporations and as consultants.

 Through the course of study, the students will look at human rights from the perspectives offered by different cultures as well as academic disciplines and how human rights are to be perceived in the light of cultural diversity.

-While a purely human rights discourse will emphasize rules, rights, norms that apply (more or less) universally assisted by institutions for monitoring and assessment, a pure multiculturalism discourse will focus on culture(s), complexity in culture, a host of exceptions and the interpretation of various cultural practices in society.
+While a purely human rights discourse will emphasize rules, rights, norms that apply (more or less) universally assisted by institutions for monitoring and assessment, a purely multiculturalism discourse will focus on culture(s), complexity in culture, a host of exceptions and the interpretation of various cultural practises in society.

 However, it is when these discourses are brought together that the debate gets highly complicated and the easy answers seem hard to find.

 Individuals have rights, and cultures should not be oppressed.
 There is no quick fix regarding how to reconcile such claims.